MRI technology is a strong civilian career for veterans

 Here is a realistic month-by-month for a veteran entering MRI training:

-Pre-enrollment (2-4 weeks): Contact VA education office to confirm benefit eligibility.
+Pre-enrollment (2-4 weeks): Research MRI training programs and career outlook.
 Apply to Tesla MR Institute.
 Complete enrollment paperwork.

 Months 1-3: Begin online coursework covering MRI physics, safety fundamentals, and anatomy.
 Complete compliance requirements (background check, immunizations, CPR certification).
 This phase is 10 to 15 hours per week of self-paced study.